DAY 01: ARRIVE PARO – THIMPHU VALLEY SIGHTSEEING

 DAY 07: BUMDRA TREK

-The flight to Paro is one of the most spectacular mountain flights in the world, with a constantly changing panorama of some of the highest mountains on earth.
+The flight to Paro is one of the most spectacular mountain flights in the world, providing a spectacular panorama of some of the highest mountains on earth.
+Drive to the capital, Thimphu along the Paa chu River.

 After breakfast drive towards Phobjikha valley considered the most beautiful valley.
 On the way after 30 minutes‟ drive from Thimphu will reach at highest pass between Thimphu and Punakha the place called Dochula pass (3140m).
 The pass is a popular location among tourists as it offers a stunning 360 degree panoramic view of the Himalayan mountain range.
 The view is especially scenic on clear, winter days with snowcapped mountains forming a majestic backdrop to the tranquility of the 108 chortens gracing the mountain pass.